vimeo/VIMDeeplink/README.md

 #### Objective C
 `BOOL success = [VIMDeeplink showUpload];`

-## Open the current user's profile in the Vimeo app
+## Open the current user's profile

+This will be supported in an as yet unreleased version of Vimeo iOS.

 #### Swift
 `let success = VIMDeeplink.showMyProfile()`